steinhkl/tsgce/README.md

 ## Installing

-See Install instructions in INSTALL.md
+See Install instructions in [the installation Guide](INSTALL.md)

 ## Google API key

 This Program uses the Google API and requires an API Key.
 You can create a Project and add an API Key at https://console.developers.google.com/apis/

 Put the key in google-api-key.txt .